- A quick glance at what nibbler tool to use

 Cordless nibbler

-Nibbler tools cut across corrugated iron easily, and on angles which is beyond the capabilities of most shears and tin snips.
-If you foresee the need to do a lot of metal cutting, a good model from Makita, Hitachi, or Ingersoll would be well worth the cost.
+Nibbler tools cut across corrugated iron easily and on angles, which is beyond the capabilities of most shears and tin snips.
+If you foresee the need to do a lot of metal cutting, a premium model from Makita, Hitachi, or Ingersoll would be well worth the cost.

 For small DIY jobs, you can try your luck with drill-powered nibbler attachments as a DIY-priced alternative.

-Otherwise, stick to the only nibbler we recommend below for its ergonomic grip motor, gauge rating, and smooth cutting abilities.
+Otherwise, stick to the only nibbler we recommend below for the ergonomic grip, motor power, gauge rating, and smooth cutting abilities.

 - Plenty of power running on 5amps.